-The brand’s early days began in a Brooklyn apartment with three artisans but has now expanded to about 100 artisan workshops dedicated to providing an economic resource to uplift impoverished communities.
+The brand’s early days began in a Brooklyn apartment with three artisans but has now expanded to about 100 artisan workshops and small brands dedicated to providing an economic resource to uplift impoverished communities.

 They say, “Here at Ocelot, we believe the life behind the product is so much more important than the product itself.
 Our products allow us to tell a story about the diversity and creativity of human life.”